Siddharth3/EuropeanStoreAnalysis/README.md

 ### 4. Instructions for Use
 #### Accessing the Dashboard:
-- Open EuropianStoreAnalysis.pbix into Power BI Desktop to view the dashboard.
+- Open EuropeanStoreAnalysis.pbix into Power BI Desktop to view the dashboard.
 - When dashboard is fully loaded successfully, you can interact with the data.

 ### 5. Contact Information